-These tours are designed for those who wish to see the iconic sites and magnificent treasures of the Middle East on an excellent value group tour travelling with like-minded people.
-The tours are on a fully inclusive basis so you will travel with the assurance that all your arrangements are taken care of.
-You will be accompanied by our dedicated and professional National Escort and local guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.
+These tours are designed for those who wish to see the iconic sites and magnificent treasures of Egypt, Jordan and Israel on an excellent value group tour whilst travelling with like-minded people.
+The tours are on a fully-inclusive basis so you'll travel with the assurance that all your arrangements are taken care of.
+You will be accompanied by our dedicated and professional National Escorts and local guides, whose unparalleled knowledge will turn your holiday into an unforgettable experience.

-Physical Level 1:
+PHYSICAL LEVEL 1:

 All our tours feature a physical rating to help you select the right holiday for you.
 To travel on any of our tours requires unaided mobility and the ability to stroll around the sights.

-'Egypt & Jordan Adventure' is rated 1 on the physical level scale.
+Egypt, Jordan and Israel Explored is rated as a physical level 1 tour.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
 You'll be getting on and off coaches and boats, walking around the sights and climbing some steps.